-A year after Bron and Sophra start going out, he meets her parents and blurts out the truth.
+So a year after Bron and Sophra start going out, he meets her parents.
+As they fret a bit about the relationship and he gets even more nervous, he suddenly blurts out the truth.
+And he absolutely did not plan to do that.

 Initially appalled, Sophra’s parents come around when Bron tells them he will have a good engineering job and they will likely adopt children as the chance of having their own probably isn’t there.
-A little grudgingly, perhaps, he is accepted.
+A little grudgingly, perhaps, they accept him.
+I like to think they can look beyond his clearly rather alien appearance.

 I liked the idea of a couple getting it on in such a public and dangerous manner.
 The only other couple I have had, so far, to do such a thing, are Jay Hayes and Susan Cheshire.
-But they are never seen in the act; the reference is just one of Jay’s memories of her.
+However, they are never seen in the act; the reference is just one of Jay’s memories of her.
+Although, does anyone see Skrol and Tr’Dorna?
+I honestly don’t know.
+Also, I have no idea if any could see Jay and Susan.
+However, I feel that adds some mystique.
+If the real answer is unknown, then you can think whatever you like.

 Here, the act and its leadup are covered pretty nicely, I feel.